camunda/camunda-docs-static/get-started/content/rpa/installation.md

 ---

-After familiarizing with all [Requirements](../requirements), this section will dive deeper into the components involved in RPA Orchestration and how you should set them up.
+After familiarizing yourself with all [Requirements](../requirements), this section will dive deeper into the components involved in RPA Orchestration and how you should set them up.
 If your setup is already prepared, jump ahead to [Orchestrating RPA Bots](../orchestrating-bots)

 # RPA Vendor Credentials

-In order to orchestrate RPA bots, we will connect the Camunda Platform Workflow Engine to your RPA vendor via the Camunda RPA Bridge.
+To orchestrate RPA bots, we will connect the Camunda Platform Workflow Engine to your RPA vendor via the Camunda RPA Bridge.
-This component will require configuration parameters in order to connect to your RPA vendor.
+This component will require configuration parameters to connect to your RPA vendor.

 ## UiPath

 The Camunda RPA Orchestration works with the UiPath Orchestrator in either the [Cloud](https://cloud.uipath.com) or On-Premises (v2019 or v2020.4) distribution.
-For testing purposes we recommend to use the cloud version.
+For testing purposes, we recommend using the cloud version.

-In order to prepare the setup of the RPA Bridge, please
+To prepare the setup of the RPA Bridge, please

 * Open the ‘Admin’ view of the UiPath Orchestrator Portal
 * Open the ‘API Access’ overlay for your tenant (you might need to expand the tenant with the arrow next to it)